Tofutush/tofutush.github.io/blog/posts/stupid puns.md

 So anyways that concludes this stupid little post about puns.

 [^1]: Why do I say "*stupid* puns"?
 Because all puns are ontologically stupid.
 No matter how clever the pun is it's still stupid.
-[^2]: Techinally 正月 (zheng1 yue4), the first month on the Chinese calendar.
+[^2]: Technically 正月 (zheng1 yue4), the first month on the Chinese calendar.
 But whatever.
 The fault lies in you weird people making up silly names for months.
 Imagine being a month named "May."
 I'd just unalive myself.
 [^3]: But they happily cut their nails.
 Don't your nails also come from your parents?
 Hypocrites.
 Have I ever told you Confucian culture was ontologically hypocritical?
 Now I have.
 [^4]: People dying ain't funny.
 [^5]: What is it with nephews and uncles all over the place.